Janelia Research Campus: Research

 At any given time, Janelia supports several large collaborative projects to address needs for data and techniques of interest to a wide scientific community.
-These currently (as of 2021) include the development of large-scale neuroanatomical data for Drosophila (at the light and electron microscopy levels), a corresponding light level map of the mouse brain, improving the technology of genetically coded fluorescent sensors, and a number of smaller projects.
+As of 2021, these included the development of large-scale neuroanatomical data for Drosophila (at the light and electron microscopy levels), a corresponding light level map of the mouse brain, improving the technology of genetically coded fluorescent sensors, and a number of smaller projects.
 Results include much improved fluorescent calcium sensors and the first entire full-brain image of Drosophila with neuronal resolution.

 The center was designed to emulate the unconstrained and collaborative environments at AT&T Bell Laboratories and Cambridge's Laboratory of Molecular Biology.
 Researchers are on six-year contracts and fully internally funded, independent of traditional research grant funding.

 Gerald M. Rubin was the first executive director of Janelia, and saw it from concept through construction to operation.
-Ronald Vale took over as director in early 2020.
-There are roughly 50 research laboratories headed by senior researchers including Jennifer Lippincott-Schwartz, Gerry Rubin, Eric Betzig, Karel Svoboda and Barry Dickson.
-Previous lab heads include Sean Eddy, Tamir Gonen, Lynn Riddiford, James W. Truman, and Robert Tjian.
+Ronald Vale took over as director in early 2020, followed by Nelson Spruston in 2024.
+There are roughly fifty research laboratories headed by senior researchers including Jennifer Lippincott-Schwartz, Gerry Rubin, Luke Lavis, and Eric Betzig.
+Previous lab heads include Karel Svoboda, Barry Dickson, Sean Eddy, Tamir Gonen, Lynn Riddiford, James W. Truman, and Robert Tjian.

+Education and community involvement

+Janelia's mission also includes education as well as research.
+Programs include high school, undergraduate, and graduate student programs, the latter in cooperation with Johns Hopkins.

+Together with the Loudoun Academy of Science, HHMI donates approximately $1 million annually to support science education throughout Loudoun County Public Schools.
+Janelia also hosts a quarterly lecture series for members of the public.